 ‘Who will inherit the Earth?’

-VIRUS is a 1980 Japanese science-fiction/disaster feature film directed by Kinji Fukasaku (Battle Royale; Samurai Reincarnation; Message from Space).
+Virus is a 1980 Japanese science-fiction/disaster film directed by Kinji Fukasaku (Battle Royale; Samurai Reincarnation; Message from Space).
 It was written by Kinji Fukasaku and Koji Takada, based on a 1964 novel by the prominent science-fiction writer Sakyo Komatsu.

 The movie stars Sonny Chiba, Chuck Connors, Bo Hopkins, Glenn Ford, George Kennedy, Olivia Hussey, Henry Silva, Robert Vaughn, Edward James Olmos and Stuart Gillard.
 The original title is 復活の日 or Fukkatsu no hi – literal translation: “Day of Resurrection”.

 Budgeted at $17 million, the most expensive Japanese film to date, the original was a box-office hit in the Far East where it was distributed by Toho Studios.
 Unfortunately, it was brutally scissored from 155 minutes to 103 minutes for the English-language marketplace in 1981.
 It was shown on television with a 93-minute running time.

 A virus developed by the military is accidentally released in a plane crash and spreads across the Earth, killing everyone who comes in contact with it.
 The only surviving people are the scientists and staff of a cluster of international Antarctic outposts, that were warned of the danger.
 They are faced with deciding the fate of themselves and of the human race…